koyaan/recipes/mnpp_stack.rst

-Setting up a Mac Nginc Percona PHP stack from scratch
+Setting up a Mac Nginx Percona PHP stack from scratch
 =====================================================